atlas-github/nih_lstm/README.md

     import matplotlib.pyplot as plt
     print("Matplotlib version:", plt.__version__)
     ```
-    This helps you verify the versions of the libraries you'll be using.
+    This helps to verify the versions of the libraries.
 ```

 5. Colab offers free GPU acceleration.
 To enable it for a notebook, go to "Runtime" in the menu bar.